-They are perfect for little bookmarks (add a tassle) or just as a memento.
-I’ve included them in my pencil cases for Operation Christmas Child, but you could give them as little Easter gifts and tuck them into encouragement cards as well.
-Joy suggested adding a long strip of yarn to make a necklace.
+They are perfect for little bookmarks (add a tassel) or just as a memento.
+I’ve included them in my pencil cases for Operation Christmas Child, but you could tuck them into Easter, Birthday, Graduation, or Christmas cards.
+OR even include them in an encouragement card as well.
+Joy even suggested adding a long strip of yarn to make a necklace.
 That might be fun!

 How to Make a Plastic Canvas Cross:

 For needles, you need something with a blunt tip and a large eyehole.
 If you do any crafting you definitely need to pick up a few.
 I use them to weave in my knitting and crocheting ends and so many other things.
-They are available in either plastic or metal.
-I have used both, but prefer metal ones like these from Amazon.
+They have them in metal like these and they also have these plastic ones.